guruprerana/satskell/README.md

 # satskell

 SAT in Haskell!
 In this project, we implement multiple algorithms to solve the Boolean Satisfiability problem.
-We have a basic **backtracking** algorithm, followed by a **DPLL** algorithm, and lastly the **CDCL** algorithm used in almost all of the state-of-the-art production grade SAT solvers (with additional optimizations on top of course!).
+We have a basic **backtracking** algorithm, followed by a **DPLL** algorithm, and lastly the **CDCL** algorithm with the **VSIDS** branching heuristic (which is also the standard algorithm used in almost all of the state-of-the-art SAT solvers).
 Each of these is built in purely functional style using Haskell.

 ## Build